is a communal film poem about the vast environmental knowledge of Pukapuka/Nassau, an atoll in the Northern Group of the Cook Islands.

 Pukapukan Transcriptions & Translation: Mailalo Melota, Kevin Salisbury, Mary Salisbury

 Music: Pukapukan Anthem & Chants recorded by Kevin.
 B. Salisbury.
 M.A.
 Thesis “Pukapukan People & Their Music” 1983 Copyright K. B Salisbury

 Storytelling Workshops Coordinator & Teachers at Niua School, Pukapuka:

 Amelia Rachel Hokuleʻa Borofsky, Gemma Cubero del Barrio, Kolee Tinga, Anna Katoa.
 All the teachers, staff, and students of Niua School, Pukapuka

 Production Assistants: Makena Duffy, Gabriela Faaiuaso, Seve Taunga, Mozela Teiha-Tua, Noemi Zulberti

 Poster & Title Design: Relja Penezic

-Major Funded Provided by the United Nations GEF Small Grants Programme / Cook Islands Red Cross Society
+Major funding provided by the UNDP GEF Small Grants Programme, hosted by Cook Islands Red Cross Society